 The CSA is committed to preserving and protecting the rights of all travelling Canadians.

 The portability section of the Canada Health Act will continue to be uppermost on our agenda.
 We will continue to put pressure on the federal minister of health to enforce the Act, and to ensure that all Canadians enjoy the rights, freedoms and benefits envisioned when the Act was passed into law.

 The restrictions placed by provinces and territories on prescription drugs have sparked concerns from many members.
 We are working with provincial and territorial governments to address the hardship and risk to our health caused by these limitations.

 The difficulties members have encountered in crossing borders have been numerous.
 Canadians are still being turned back at the Canada-U.S. border and have had their winter plans arbitrarily changed.
-In conjunction with the Department of External Affairs in Ottawa and the U.S. Department of State, we continue to investigate options in reducing limitation on Canada-U.S. travel.
+In conjunction with the Global Affairs Canada in Ottawa and the U.S. Department of State, we continue to investigate options in reducing limitation on Canada-U.S. travel.

 Please continue to send your comments and concerns either by mail, or e-mail at email@example.com.
 Together we can preserve and protect the rights of travelling Canadians.

 The special action fund is a vital resource when a threat to the rights and privileges of our members is imminent.
 Every dollar donated is held in a separate account that is independent of the daily operating budget of the CSA.
 The special action fund is utilized when the CSA does not have the time to seek donations and must immediately engage in government lobbying and consultation.